braxda/recruiting-analysis/README.md

 - Open .qgz file and set up a connection to the .gpkg to view layers

 ## Process
-1. Data collection via cfbd api and 247sports.com (main.py)
+1. Player data via cfbd api and star rating data via 247sports.com (main.py)
-   i.
-Requested roster data from cfbd and player rating data from 247sports.com ii.
-Hardcoded rating data into csvs from main.py
 2. Geolocate players' hometowns with geopy (geocode.py)
 3. Basic data cleaning before importing to Postgres (sql_import.py)
 4. Ran SQL queries on data for insights on each school's ability to recruit various player types from across the world (sql directory)